-The contract stipulated that the agency shall use the funds for the following outcomes:
+The contract stipulated that the agency shall use the funds to provide homelessness prevention services to low-income residents of Davidson County with the following outcomes:

-1. At least 200 Davidson County households will receive emergency financial assistance and resource counseling.
+1. At least 175 Davidson County households will receive rent and utilities assistance and resources counseling.